PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 The Chinese company SMEE is trying to catch up, but is not able to make their own EUV machines.
 Their DUV machines are [still stuck at 28nm](https://www.scmp.com/tech/big-tech/article/3278235/chinese-chip-making-shows-progress-new-euv-patent-domestic-lithography-champion), which is generations behind ASML's 5nm EUV process, let alone ASML's upcoming 2nm machines.
+So SMEE is not able to produce modern AI chips.

+In other words: ASML is a fundamental choke point in the AI chip supply chain.

 #### TSMC, Samsung amd SMIC - The largest fabs